-{\bf Introduction\;---} Signatures of the presence and dynamics of black holes (BHs) are nowadays regularly observed by a diverse range of probes, turning these peculiar regions of space-time into extreme laboratories for testing fundamental physics~\cite{Barack:2018yly}.
-Very Long Baseline Interferometry (VLBI) has opened up the possibility of imaging the shadows of supermassive BHs (SMBHs), i.e.\ their dark silhouette against the luminous imprint of the surrounding electromagnetic radiation~\cite{Luminet:1979nyg,Falcke:1999pj,Perlick:2021aok}.
-In 2019 the Event Horizon Telescope (EHT), a global array of radio telescopes with Earth-scale baseline coverage~\cite{Fish:2016jil}, delivered the first, groundbreaking images of the shadow of the SMBH M87$^\star$, situated at the center of the nearby giant elliptical galaxy Messier 87$^\star$~\cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2019uob, EventHorizonTelescope:2019jan, EventHorizonTelescope:2019ths, EventHorizonTelescope:2019pgp, EventHorizonTelescope:2019ggy, EventHorizonTelescope:2021bee, EventHorizonTelescope:2021srq}.
+Signatures of the presence and dynamics of black holes (BHs) are now regularly observed by a diverse range of probes, turning these peculiar regions of spacetime into extreme laboratories for testing fundamental physics~\cite{Barack:2018yly}.
+Very long baseline interferometry (VLBI) has unlocked the possibility of imaging the shadows of supermassive BHs (SMBHs), i.e.\ their dark silhouette against the imprint of the surrounding radiation~\cite{Luminet:1979nyg,Falcke:1999pj,Perlick:2021aok}.
+In 2019 the Event Horizon Telescope (EHT) delivered the first groundbreaking horizon-scale images of the shadow of M87$^\star$, the SMBH situated at the center of the nearby elliptical galaxy Messier 87$^\star$~\cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2019uob, EventHorizonTelescope:2019jan, EventHorizonTelescope:2019ths, EventHorizonTelescope:2019pgp, EventHorizonTelescope:2019ggy, EventHorizonTelescope:2021bee, EventHorizonTelescope:2021srq}.